EtaCassiopeia/RemoteFS/README.md

 🚧 **This project is currently under active development and not ready for production use.**

-The core architecture has been designed and the foundational components are being implemented.
+The core architecture has been designed and major components have been implemented:

+### ✅ Completed Components

+- **remotefs-common**: Complete protocol definitions, encryption, configuration system
+- **remotefs-agent**: Full agent implementation with security, monitoring, and filesystem access
+- **remotefs-client**: WebSocket client library with connection pooling, retries, and load balancing

+### 🚧 In Progress

+- **remotefs-relay**: Relay server implementation (in progress)
+- **FUSE Integration**: FUSE filesystem layer for transparent mounting

+### 📋 Current Capabilities

+- Secure WebSocket connections between client and agent
+- End-to-end encryption with ChaCha20-Poly1305
+- Comprehensive access control and path validation
+- Performance monitoring and health checks
+- Configuration management with TOML files
+- Comprehensive logging and error handling

 See the [Architecture Document](ARCHITECTURE.md) for detailed design information.

 ## Roadmap

 - [x] Architecture and protocol design
 - [x] Common library with encryption and protocols
 - [ ] Relay server implementation
-- [ ] Agent implementation
+- [x] Agent implementation
+- [x] Client library implementation (WebSocket client)
 - [ ] FUSE client implementation
-- [ ] Configuration and deployment tools
+- [x] Configuration and deployment tools
 - [ ] Testing and benchmarking
-- [ ] Documentation and examples
+- [x] Documentation and examples
 - [ ] Production hardening